lamhq/tech-notes/software-engineering/software-architecture/microservices/3-splitting-monolith/1-overview.md

 ## Have a Goal

 Microservices are not the goal.
-You don’t "win" by having microservices.
+You don't "win" by having microservices.

 When embarking on work to migrate functionality from a monolithic architecture to a microservice architecture, you must have a clear understanding of what you expect to achieve.
-This goal will shape how you go about the work and will also help you understand whether you’re moving in the right direction.
+This goal will shape how you go about the work and will also help you understand whether you're moving in the right direction.

 Don't be obsessed with creating microservices without ever asking why.